MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

 ## Create a conflation synonym model

 ### Create synonym file
 Creating a synonym file is the same as a [conflation model](conflation-concepts.md), conflation synonym model is just another model that helps you conflate multiple entities into one.
 All these entities need to be conflated together are synonyms to each other.
-Before we start to create a synonym model in the azure portal, we need to create a tsv file called synonym file.
+Before we start to create a synonym model in the Azure portal, we need to create a tsv file called synonym file.
 In this file, we need to define what are the synonyms for each entity name.
 For example, we all know that *New York City* is also known as *The Big Apple*.
 Similar to *Los Angeles*, which has another name as *City of Angels*.
 So, with the example above, we can create the following synonym file:

  ![Synonym Example](media/conflation-synonym/synonym_example.png)

-The synonym file needs to be a tsv file which has two parts, the 1st part is the entity name, and the 2nd part is a json object which has name, alias, State, and Country.
-Among these 4 properties, only name and alias are required for non city entity types.
+The synonym file needs to be a tsv file, which has two parts, the 1st part is the entity name, and the 2nd part is a json object, which has name, alias, State, and Country.
+Among these four properties, only name and alias are required for non-city entity types.
 And the State and Country properties are only required for city type entities.

-After creating the synonym file, we're now ready to create synonym model in the azure portal.
+After creating the synonym file, we're now ready to create synonym model in the Azure portal.

 ### Generate synonym model

-Navigate to the **Manage synonyms** tab of the tab list in the azure portal
+Navigate to the **Manage synonyms** tab of the tab list in the Azure portal

  ![Synonym Example](media/conflation-synonym/tab-list.png)